The management of hip fracture in older adults

 Perioperative Care

-These two reviews assessed common interventions used in the perioperative period: treatments to prevent bleeding as a consequence of both injury and surgical intervention and to prevent venous thromboembolism, as well as the effectiveness of advanced methods to manage fluid therapy during this period.
+Two reviews assessed common interventions used in the perioperative period: treatments to prevent bleeding as a consequence of both injury and surgical intervention and to prevent venous thromboembolism, as well as the effectiveness of advanced methods to manage fluid therapy during this period.
+In addition, an overview is due for publication soon which summarises the evidence from systematic reviews of pharmacological treatments to reduce the need for allogenic blood transfusion.

 Anticoagulants to reduce the risk of VTE